CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/collections/what-is-a-collection.md

 A list is [homogenous][] when every item has the same data type (for example `List<Int32>` or `List<String>`).
 It is [heterogenous][] when items may have different data types (for example `List<dynamic>` or `List<Object>`).

-List blocks refer to these as lists containing items of a single data type versus multiple data types; see [Homogenous and heterogenous lists](#homogenous-and-heterogenous-lists) above.
+List blocks refer to these as lists containing items of a single data type versus multiple data types.

 #### Accessing items